 1914: Upon the bequest of Robert A. Barnes, Barnes Hospital opens on the site of its current location in December.
 Two days later, a baby girl – the hospital’s first delivery – is born.

 1927: Jewish Hospital, founded by leaders of the St. Louis Jewish community in May of 1902, opens a new facility just blocks from Barnes Hospital at Kingshighway Boulevard and Parkview Place.
-The site is now the future location of a women and infants facility, currently under construction.
+The site is now the location of a women and infants facility.

 1928: The St. Louis Maternity Hospital building opens adjacent to Barnes Hospital and becomes home to the obstetrics and gynecology department.